As a follow-up to its recent “Panda Update,” Google recently rolled out an update that devalued exact-match domain names or EMDs.

 But many who have been profiting from this technique of strategically buying keyword-stuffed domain names are going to actually have to put some elbow grease into their SEO strategies.

-Every move that Google has made in the last three years signals, nay overtly states, that it wants the most trustworthy sites in its rankings.
+Every algorithm update Google has made in the last three years signals, nay overtly states, that it wants the most trustworthy sites in its rankings.
 Any attempt at gaming the search results will eventually be penalized.